FreshSupaSulley/Auto-2FA/README.md

 ------------
 DuOSU is a simple 2-step program:

 1. DuOSU activates itself as a new Duo Mobile device.
-DuOSU communicates with Duo's API activation endpoint and registers itself as a new Android device.
+When the user clicks activate, DuOSU communicates with Duo's API activation endpoint and registers itself as a new Android device.
 The new device information is synced to the user's Google account (see [Privacy](#privacy)).
 2. Login.
-When invoked, DuOSU approves all active push requests returned by the transactions API endpoint.
-Note that DuOSU can only approve push requests sent to itself (it can't approve a push request sent to a phone app, for example).
+When invoked, DuOSU approves all active push requests returned by the transactions endpoint.
+Keep in mind that DuOSU can only approve push requests sent to itself (it can't approve a push request sent to the user's phone, for example).

 Automatic Logins
 ----------------
-DuOSU supports automatic logins when it detects the browser on the login screen.
-This is disabled by default for security.
-To enable, click the checkbox on the home page.
+DuOSU supports automatic logins when it detects the browser on a Duo Mobile login screen.
+You can enable this in settings.

 Privacy
 -------
-DuOSU stores device information (the data necessary to identify itself to Duo) via Chrome's storage API.
-This means that the information stored by this extension is accessible to all Chrome browsers the user is signed into rather than just the local machine (you can change these preferences [here](https://support.google.com/chromebook/answer/2914794?hl=en)).
-No information created by this extension is sent anywhere but to Duo's secure API to identify yourself and log you in, so users can rest assured that their data is kept private.
-Users can clear their data by clicking the gear icon on the top right of the extension and clicking the reset button.
+DuOSU stores device information via the browser's storage API.
+The information can be accessible to all Chrome browsers the user is signed into if their sync preferences support extensions / add-ons.
+No information created by this extension is sent anywhere but to Duo's secure API to identify yourself and log you in.
+Users can rest assured that their login data is kept private to their browsers.

 Acknowledgements
 ----------------